 John’s first MAF mission assignment, to the Democratic Republic of the Congo (then called Zaire), was cut short when the DRC experienced a coup several days after the Boyds arrived in the country.
 John then flew for MAF in Haiti and Lesotho, becoming intimately acquainted with the inner workings of the organization.
 MAF-South Africa invited John to become its CEO in 2000, a position he held until 2003 when he was asked to relocate to the U.S. to serve as vice president of Ministry Advancement for MAF-US.
 John became the eighth president of MAF-US in January 2008.

 John lives in Idaho with his wife and three children.

-Dave Fyock, Executive Vice President
+Dave Fyock, Vice President of Operations

 Dave grew up in a Christian home and accepted Christ as his savior at young age.
 His parents served as missionaries with New Tribes Mission, taking the family to Mexico and Venezuela.

 Dave attended LeTourneau College where he majored in aviation technology, earning a flight instructor license as well as an airframe and power plant (A&P) mechanic license.
 Before joining MAF he worked as a flight instructor and an A&P mechanic.
 He was ordained as a minister and served as an assistant pastor.
 Dave also worked for United Parcel Service for seven years, including four years in various management roles.